thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 If you've ever given your credit card information to a website, performed a search on Google, or logged into Facebook then you've used a web form. **Web forms** (or just forms) are the main way of getting information from your user into your application.
 Sometimes this information never leaves the browser and sometimes it's sent to a web server.

-At it's core, Google's search page is a simple web form with one input and two buttons.
+At its core, Google's search page is a simple web form with one input and two buttons.

 ![](http://i.imgur.com/hcP92bJ.png)